Yang-Yifan921/Assessment0018/Assessment/Report/README.md

 # Report title goes here

-name of author, link to github repo with project work in / link to Edge Impulse projects
+Yang Yifan, https://github.com/Yang-Yifan921/Assessment0018 / link to Edge Impulse projects

 ## Introduction
 - an overview of what the project does